Skip to main content

 For DNP and PhD Students

 The Nurse Faculty Loan Repayment Program (NFLP) provides financial support for students who are committed to a career in academia.
-The NFLP offers partial loan forgiveness for borrowers who graduate and serve as full-time nursing faculty for the prescribed period of time.
+The NFLP offers partial loan forgiveness for borrowers who graduate and serve as full-time nursing faculty for the prescribed period.
 Loan recipients may cancel 85 percent of the loan over four years in return for serving full time as faculty in any accredited school of nursing.

 Additional funding opportunities